 Fulci serves up a variety of novelty deaths.
 Some of these stand out one where Kathi Wise wakes up to find her body covered with dozens of snails; a head abruptly being severed by a falling window sash.
 Other effects do not a rather silly one where the macho phys ed teacher Riccardo Acerbi is attacked by his own doppelganger stepped out of as mirror.
 And there are those that sit somewhere between the two Jennifer Naud encountering a classical painting that rains blood down on her and where the editing team valiantly attempt to make it look like she is being strangled by a statue.
-For the most part, Fulcis work feels utterly by the numbers.
+For the most part though, Fulcis work feels utterly by the numbers.

-The only recognisable face present is the imported marquee name of Jared Martin, who was briefly known as the lead in the short-lived sf tv series The Fantastic Journey (1977) and then became a regular on Dallas (1978-91).
+The only recognisable face present is the imported headline name of Jared Martin, who was briefly known as the lead in the short-lived sf tv series The Fantastic Journey (1977) and then became a regular on Dallas (1978-91).
 The film was shot in Yugoslavia and most of the rest of the cast have been recruited from among the locals.
 There is all the typical cheap dubbing of video-era imports from the period.
 In particular, the dialogue of breathy passion in the make-out session that opens the film is guaranteed to have you in hysterics.

 Lucio Fulcis other films are: Perversion Story (1969), Lizard in a Womans Skin (1971), Dont Torture the Duckling (1972), Dracula in the Provinces (1975), The Psychic (1977), Zombie Flesh Eaters (1979), City of the Living Dead/Gates of Hell (1980), The Beyond/The Seven Doors to Death (1981), The Black Cat (1981), The House By the Cemetery (1981), The New York Ripper (1981), Manhattan Baby/Eye of the Evil Dead/The Possessed (1982), Conquest (1983), Rome 2072 A.D.
 (1983), Murderock (1984), The Devils Honey/Dangerous Obsession (1986), Touch of Death/When Alice Broke the Mirror (1988), Zombi 3 (1988), Demonia (1990), Nightmare Concert (1990), Voices from Beyond (1991) and Door to Silence (1992).